 Since 1952, when Miner Gleason and Robert Barhorst founded Glebar, the spirit of innovation (as our tagline “Innovation Manufactured™” suggests), is still very alive and well at the company.
 Let’s review some important milestones in our history.

 Compact Grinders, a First

 Going back to the early fifties, the very first innovation Glebar rolled out was the introduction of the first compact centerless form grinder, for applications in the electronics and plastics industries.
 The second innovation was the rollout of the first compact thrufeed centerless grinder for metal working.
-These two improvements brought speed and ease to existing methods and set the stage for what was to become decades of precision grinding innovations that would disrupt the status quo.
+These two improvements brought speed and ease to existing methods and set the stage for what were to become decades of precision grinding innovations that would disrupt the status quo.
 Something our talented team continues to do today.

 Disruptive Form Grinding (Spherical Shapes)

 In the sixties, Glebar revolutionized the way spherical shapes were ground.
 Form (or plunge) grinding was introduced to form billiard balls which outperformed existing methods by a factor of 6 to 1.
 Today, over 90% of the world’s billiard balls are still produced on Glebar equipment.
 This type of grinding technology was also adapted for the manufacturing of golf ball cores.
 The new method outperformed existing methods by 10 to 1.
 Similar to billiard balls, today, over 90% of golf balls in the world are also produced on Glebar machines.